estebanlabrador/Tritium-Extraction-Unit/README.md

 </p>

 <p align="center">
-  <em>Right: Geometric values and BCs which include periodic BCs (in green and purple), partial pressure and flux continuity BC at the FLiBe-316SS interface, and a zero tritium concentration BC at the vacuum-316SS interface.</em>
+  <em>Geometric values and BCs which include periodic BCs (in green and purple), partial pressure and flux continuity BC at the FLiBe-316SS interface, and a zero tritium concentration BC at the vacuum-316SS interface.</em>
 </p>
 ---